 Let us discuss here the relationship between the DNS and CNS for turbulence.
 The big difference is that the level of background truncation error and round-off error of CNS is much smaller than that of DNS.
 Let ${\cal E}_{0}$ denote the level of background truncation error and round-off error and $\lambda$ be the Lyapunov exponent of turbulent flow, respectively.
 Since turbulent flow is chaotic, its numerical noise ${\cal E}(t)$ increases exponentially, say,

 Let $T_{c}$ denote the time when numerical noise enlarges to macro-scale, i.e. ${\cal E}(T_{c})\sim1$, called the ``critical predictable time''.
 Then, we have

+Since numerical noise is random and thus has no spatial symmetry, symmetry breaking is an obvious sign that random numerical noise is at a macroscopic level.
 Obviously, a smaller ${\cal E}_{0}$ corresponds to a larger $T_{c}$.
 Since ${\cal E}_{0}$ of CNS is much smaller than that of DNS, certainly result of CNS has much larger $T_{c}$ than that of DNS.
-From this point of view, DNS can be regarded as a special case of CNS, but unfortunately its $T_{c}$ is often too short to calculate statistics: this is exactly the reason why DNS result is badly polluted quickly by numerical noise \cite{qin_liao_2022,Qin2024JOES, Liao-2025-JFM-NEC, Liao-2025-JFM-PS}.
+From this point of view, DNS can be regarded as a special case of CNS, but unfortunately its $T_{c}$ is often too short\footnote{For example, $T_{c}$ of the DNS result given in this paper is 90, as mentioned later.} to calculate statistics: this is exactly the reason why DNS result is badly polluted quickly by numerical noise \cite{qin_liao_2022,Qin2024JOES, Liao-2025-JFM-NEC, Liao-2025-JFM-PS}.

-Since CNS result has much higher accuracy than those given by DNS, certainly CNS requires much more CPU time than DNS: for the 3D turbulent Kolmogorov flow considered in this paper, CNS takes 533 hours (i.e. about 22 days) using 4096 CPUs (Xeon Gold 6348) of ``Tianhe New Generation Supercomputer'', National Supercomputer Center in Tianjing, China.
-By contrast, DNS takes 198 hours (i.e. about 8 days) with 512 CPUs (this is the optimal number of CPUs for DNS) at the same computing platform.
+In general, one can obtain the system's Lyapunov exponent through the linear stability analysis of the governing equations.
+A more convenient way is to calculate the maximal Lyapunov exponent of the system through numerical experiment of tracking perturbation growth rate.
+The initial error magnitude is determined by the maximum of truncation error and round-off error.